-Private tutoring company, Tutors International, today reported that more parents are contacting them for full-time private tutors to travel abroad on extended holidays to escape the pressures in private schools.
+Private tutoring company, Tutors International, today reported that more parents are contacting them for full-time private tutors to travel abroad on extended holidays to escape the private school pressure.

 Adam Caller, who founded leading private tutoring organisation, Tutors International in 1999, today released a statement that increasing numbers of families are taking what he calls ‘decompression sabbaticals’ in order to escape the pressures placed on parents and children by some private schools.